-I had one of those lime green iMacs.
-I hosted websites on a Power Mac G4 that I co-located downtown Oklahoma City.
-I built HTML websites with Photoshop 5.0 and Adobe GoLive.
-Looking back, those were some pretty primitive tools and software - but they got the site built and live on the web.
+Back then, I had one of those lime green iMacs and I accessed the web through dial-up.
+The websites I created were hosted on a Power Mac G4 that I co-located in Oklahoma City.
+Websites were coded by hand and Adobe GoLive.
+Art was created with Photoshop 5.0.
+Looking back, those were some pretty primitive tools - but they got the sites built and live on the web.
 And, truthfully, at the time - it all felt like cutting edge technology.

 - The dotcom tech bubble bust and Y2K meltdown predictions were the big financial news (maybe not the best time to start a web business)

 - Amazon had its sights set on becoming the "World’s Biggest Bookstore"

 - A good digital camera cost around $1000

 - Brad Pitt married Jennifer Aniston

 - Most of my current Back40ers were in grade school